SLG64/MarioAndLuigi-HotelMania/README.md

   SLG64

-If anyone would like to participate, please contact me in the "Participation" issue or email me at matthewmonahan703@gmail.com.
+If anyone would like to participate, please contact me in the "Participation" issue.